 d evaluate alternative options

 е undertake consultation as required or as may be appropriate

-f make decisions which are reasonableand and proportionateproportionatetodesired outcome
+f make decisions which are reasonable and proportionate to the desired outcome

 g obtain and consider professional advice as may be required or appropriate

 h ensure best value

-I have regard to the Council's Constitution and relevant policies, rules and procedures
+i have regard to the Council's Constitution and relevant policies, rules and procedures

 j Having regard to the rules of natural justice

 k comply with all relevant legislation including but not limited to as regards human rights and the public sector equality duty

 1. SignedName

-2. SignedName
+2. Signed Name

-3. SignedName
+3. 3.

-4. 4.
 SignedName

+4. Signed Name

-5. 5.
-SignedName
+5. Signed Name